kailash-manasarovar/statement/docs/timeline/2023/july.md

 - The man's shape and build is that of the trumpet teacher although you cannot see his face.
 - The photographer is far back from them, following.
 - At one point, the man tells plate lady something, and her face looks horrified.
-- Plate lady's horrified expression is sort of exaggerated in the photo.
+- Plate lady's horrified expression is somehow exaggerated in the photo.

 ### Carmen

 - Results of this search always included a picture of a cartoon woman, Carmen.
 And they still do, even today.
+- This is the `@sinremite` account I mentioned that has a lot of interaction with the `@jctot19` account.

 ![Carmen in today's results](../../content/images/google-searches/Screenshot%202024-11-17%20at%2007.15.36.png){width=80%}

-- Most of the images posted here are new, I haven't seen them previously, apart from the Carmen image which has been appearing on and off since July 2023, and the photo of Rocio Vidal which has been appearing probably since around October 2023 and we will talk about that [later](october.md#rocio-vidal) as it is significant.
+- Most of the images in the screenshot above are new, I haven't seen them previously, apart from the Carmen image which has been appearing on and off since July 2023, and the photo of Rocio Vidal which has been appearing probably since around October 2023 and we will talk about that [later](october.md#rocio-vidal) as it is significant.
 - Curiously, I thought Carmen was plate lady but that wasn't the case.
 Carmen, as I'm informed later, represents Carmen Cano, Domingo's sister, a major player in the deceit and harassment.

 ### Ana